mrossini-ethz/parseq/README.md

 # PARSEQ

 ## Description
-Parseq (pronounced [parsec](https://en.wikipedia.org/wiki/Parsec)) is a package for common lisp.
+Parseq (pronounced [parsec](https://en.wikipedia.org/wiki/Parsec)) is a parsing library for common lisp.
 It can be used for parsing lisp's sequences types: strings, binary data, lists and vectors.
-Furthermore, parseq is able to parse nested structures such as trees (lists of lists).
+Furthermore, parseq is able to parse nested structures such as trees (e.g. lists of lists, lists of vectors, 1D arrays of strings).
 Parseq uses [parsing expression grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEG) that can be defined through a simple interface.
-It allows the grammar rules to be parametrised.
+This PEG can be parametrised and made context aware.
-Additionally, the parsing result can be transformed and the grammar made context aware.
+Additionally, the parsing tree can be transformed arbitrarily.

-The package is inspired by [Esrap](https://nikodemus.github.io/esrap/) and uses a very similar interface.
+The library is inspired by [Esrap](https://nikodemus.github.io/esrap/) and uses a very similar interface.
 No code is shared between the two projects, however.
 The features of Esrap are are mostly included in parseq and complemented with additional, orthogonal features.
 Any resemblance to [esrap-liquid](https://github.com/mabragor/esrap-liquid) is merely coincidental.

-The package is still under development.
+The library is still under development.
 This means that some features are not yet implemented and that the interface and behaviour may change in the future.
 See the warnings below.

 ### Features